We think this TV show stands out for:

 Talk to your kids about ...

 Families can talk about On My Block's violence.
 Does it seem believable?
 Scary?
 Do different types of movie violence have different effects on kids?
+Is it unusual to see this level of violence in a show about teens?
+What part do you think these teens' neighborhood plays in the violence that surrounds them?

 Why do you think drinking, smoking, and drugs are so prevalent in this series?
 Are they glamorized?
 How much of a role do substances play in this story?
 Is this show's depiction of drinking, smoking, and drugs realistic?